Permissions

 Before submitting a permissions or licensing request to The Pilgrim Press, please contact these permissions outlets:

-If you have any questions or requests not answered through these outlets, please email pilgrim@ucc.org.
-The Pilgrim Press charges a $25 processing fee to offset the cost of this service, and may charge more depending on the particular request.
+If you have any questions or requests not answered through these outlets, please email permissions@thepilgrimpress.com.
+The Pilgrim Press charges a $25 processing fee for permissions and may charge more depending on the particular request.

 What to Know about Hymn Permissions